Gunnr: Valkyrie

-Gunnr is also mentioned in the Völuspá in a list of valkyries, Gunnr, Hildr, Göndul / ok Geirskögul.
+Gunnr is mentioned in the Völuspá in a list of valkyries, Gunnr, Hildr, Göndul / ok Geirskögul.

 The Darraðarljóð gives Guðr as one of six names of valkyries.

-In the Prose Edda Gunnr is singled out along with Róta and Skuld as one of the valkyries who always ride out to choose the slain and decide battles:
+In the Prose Edda Gunnr is singled out along with Róta and Skuld as one of the valkyries who always ride out to decide battles and take the slain.
+Another mention of Gunnr specifically states that those named are "Odin's Valkyries":